hivemq/hivemq-policy-cookbooks/transformation/voltage-normalization/README.md

 In HiveMQ Data Hub version 4.23 and later, we support JavaScript for the transformation of incoming MQTT messages.

-The following script normalizes voltage readings from Volts, Millivolts, and Kilovolts to Volts:
+The following script normalizes voltage readings from volts, millivolts, and kilovolts to volts:

 ```javascript
 function normalizeVoltage(originalVoltage, sensorType) {